 Many communities and apartment complexes have a bulletin board where you could post your fliers for free.

-Be sure to schedule repair jobs in such a way so there you’re working all the houses in a certain area at one time to avoid wasting time and gas driving from job to job.
+Be sure to schedule repair jobs in such a way so that you’re working all the houses in a certain area at one time to avoid wasting time and gas driving from job to job.

 31. Wash Cars